English

 Time_Data format 2:

-Result code Time format Year Month Day Hour Minute Second Week Time Zone
+Result code Time format Year Month Day Hour Minute Second Day of week Time zone

 • Time_Data format 0: